jaredboynton/pm-authrouter/README.md

 ## Note for Postman

 This solution is CI/CD-ready.
-Postman can drag and drop and enable secure collaboration for tens of thousands more highly-secure Postman Enterprise users overnight - zero product modification necessary - just stick it in the build pipeline, and whenever a new version is pushed, the build scripts automatically enhance any Postman Enterprise installer with mandatory SSO enforcement, making it enterprise-compliant out of the box.
+Postman can drag and drop and enable secure collaboration for tens of thousands more highly-secure Postman Enterprise users overnight - zero product modification necessary - just stick it in the build pipeline, and whenever a new version is pushed the build scripts automatically enhance any Postman Enterprise installer with mandatory SSO enforcement, configurable at install-time.
+Easy peasy.